Jianxun98/TraumaDet/README.md

 [2] J. Liu, Y. Zhang, J. Chen, J. Xiao, Y. Lu, B. Landman, Y. Yuan, A. Yuille, Y. Tang, and Z. Zhou.
 Clip-driven universal model for organ segmentation and tumor detection.
 In Proceedings of the
 IEEE/CVF International Conference on Computer Vision, pages 21152–21164, 2023.
 #### Text Embedding
 Our used prompt embeddings are provided below.
-The organ-wise prompt is used in training and inference stages， it is composed of specific organ names with the medical template, as shown in the above figure.
+The organ-wise prompt is used in training and inference stages, it is composed of specific organ names with the medical template, as shown in the above figure.
-The category-wise prompt is exclusively involved in the training process to guide the predictions,  it’s generated according to the label and has a similar template to the organ-wise prompt.
+The category-wise prompt is exclusively involved in the training process to guide the predictions, it's generated according to the label and has a similar template to the organ-wise prompt.
+We test three types of prompts: Fine-grained, Position, and Category, and select the Category type as the prompt.
-If you want to use other prompts, you can follow the text encoding method (e.g. **[CLIP-Driven Universal Model](https://github.com/ljwztc/CLIP-Driven-Universal-Model)**)
 ##### Organ-wise Prompt (Used In Training and Inference Stages)
 | Types | Download |
 | ----  |  ----  |